cemanaral/linked-student-list/README.md

 # linked-student-list
-Custom linked list structure to store students' ID, name, and surname in ordered manner.
+Custom linked list structure to store students' ID, name, and surname in an ordered manner.

 ## usage
 ```console